seanox/xml-micro-exchange-games/README.md

 CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 # System Requirement
-- ECMAScript 6 support or higher (normally the current browsers)
+- ECMAScript 6+ support
-  Engines (tested): Blink, Gecko, Goanna, WebKit, ...
-  Browsers used for testing: Basilisk, Firefox, Microsoft Edge, Google Chrome, Safari (MacOS/iOS)
+  Normally the current browsers and browsers from mid 2015.
 - Web server for hosting

 # Downloads
 TODO: